Privacy

 Section titled Play Store Privacy Guidelines Compliance

-The Contentsquare SDK is compliant with the Play Store Privacy guidelines.
+As customer app developers, it is your responsibility to comply with the Play Store Privacy guidelines.